 Unfortunately, Microsoft is laying Windows 7 to sleep.
 On January 14, 2020, Windows 7 will no longer receive security updates, or patches, to improve the service.
 It’s a permanent death—never again will Windows 7 wake up and receive updates after this point.

 While you won’t receive anymore updates, you can continue using Windows 7.
 All of your software will continue to keep working just fine.
 However, that doesn’t mean you shouldn’t upgrade to a newer version of Windows.

 Security Risks of Using Windows 7 After January 14, 2020

-If you have a business, you understand the importance of security for your computers.
+If you have a business, you understand the importance of cyber-security for business computers.
 Without the help of Microsoft’s security updates, you’ll be more vulnerable to viruses and hackers.